Honey28Git/Honey28Git/README.md

 ## 🚀 Data Scientist | AI Enthusiast | Data Enthusiast

-- 🎓 I've successfully completed the Post Graduate Program in Data Science and Business Analytics by Great Learning, in collaboration with McCombs School of Business, UT Austin, Texas.

 - 🚀 My passion lies in the realm of Data Science, where I continually explore the breadth and depth of its techniques and tools to extract profound insights from complex datasets.

 - 🔍 Currently, I'm dedicated to honing my skills across various pillars of Data Science, including Data Analysis, Visualization, Machine Learning, Data Engineering, Deep Learning, and Artificial Intelligence.